RobertTalbert/discretecs-vault/Graphs/Weighted graph.md

 The weight of edge $\{3,4\}$ is 1.
 The weight of edge $\{5,6\}$ is 8.

-We can represent a weighted graph using
+We can represent a weighted graph by modifying existing ways of [[Representations of graphs|representation]] of an unweighted graph:

+- A weighted graph can be given as an adjacency matrix by replacing the "1" in the entry that represents an edge,
 ## Resources

 ![](https://www.youtube.com/watch?v=MurOpIGCmhQ)